Beginners Guide to Vilnius in Lithuania!

 For me, Vilnius was super easy to navigate, considering most of the big tourist attractions are within walking distance of one another.
 Probably the best parts of Vilnius (for me) were the city’s atmosphere and architecture.
 For example, Vilnius has several gorgeous churches, small streets, trendy coffeehouses, and more.
 Getting lost is a big part of the fun here!

-As for specifics, here are some of my favorite places to visit:
+As for specifics, here are some of my favorite places that I had to include in my guide to Vilnius:

 Museum of Genocide Victims is located in the former KGB headquarters.
 Spooky… The museum teaches visitors about the horrific abuses Lithuania suffered under the former Soviet Union.
 If you love history, particularly WWII and Cold War history, you’ll find this museum fascinating.
 The subject matter is quite heavy, though, and not for the faint of heart.